top of page

 • Pain on the outside of the knee

-• Discomfort along the outer thigh
+• Discomfort along the lateral side of the leg

-• Pain during running or walking, especially downhill
+• Pain when walking or running downhill

-• Tightness along the outer leg
+• Tightness around the hip, glutes, or outer thigh

 • Symptoms that worsen with repeated activity